mgallegoa/telescope-media-files.nvim/documentation/recipes_nvim_tmux_console.md

 ### Configure the time to wait to render an image in console to show the Thumbnail (tmux_time_wait)

 This is allowed by configuring the tmux_time_wait in the setup for the telescope-media-files plugin.
-Render and image in console can be heavy and the console need some time to render it, with this variable you can manage this time.
+Render an image in console can be heavy and the console need some time to render it, with this variable you can manage this time.

 Default value 0 change to 'number value': This config variable indicate to the telescope-media-file plugin if the console render need to wait some time to show the Thumbnail.